Today I’m sharing three reasons why buying a home in San Diego is a bad idea.

 How do I know this?
 Math!

-The Math of Buying vs. Renting in San Diego
+The Math of Buying a Home in San Diego vs. Renting

 Let’s compare buying versus renting in San Diego to another place – like Marion, Indiana.

 Because buying in Marion, Indiana is an absolutely fantastic deal – at least compared to renting.

 Let’s start our analysis with San Diego.

 Real estate in San Diego is expensive; a starter home is at least half a million dollars.
 But, you could rent that same home for a bit more than two grand a month.

 Real estate in Marion, Indiana is cheap!
 And rent is cheaper in Marion than in San Diego – but not compared to the cost to buy a home.